gorkemyontem/stardomcity/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 6.38 =
+* Add support for HyperDB plugin
+* Add support for RevSlider plugin
+* Check available disk space during export/import
+* Support very restricted hosting environments
+* Add wpress mime-type to web.config when the server is IIS
+* Switch to AJAX from cURL on export/import
+* Respect WordPress constants FS_CHMOD_DIR and FS_CHMOD_FILE on import
+* Fix an issue related to generating archive and folder names
+* Fix an issue related to CSS styles on export page
+* Remove misleading available disk space information on "Backups" page

 = 5.56 =
 * Fix an issue with WP_Hook class introcuded in WP 4.7